Case Search - Frequently Asked Questions

 What records are not on Case Search?

-Landlord tenant, marriage license records and all case types protected by the Maryland Rules on Access to Court Records.
+All case types protected by the Maryland Rules on Access to Court Records.

 3. How current is the information in Case Search?